quicwg/base-drafts/draft-ietf-quic-recovery.md

 before Initial packets, early 0-RTT packets will be declared lost, but that is expected to be infrequent.

-It is expected that keys are discarded after all packets encrypted with them would be acknowledged or declared lost.
-However, Initial secrets are discarded as soon as handshake keys are proven to be available to both client and server;
-see Section 4.9.1 of {{QUIC-TLS}}.
+It is expected that keys are discarded after packets encrypted with them would be acknowledged or declared lost.
+However, Initial and Handshake secrets are discarded as soon as handshake and 1-RTT keys are proven to be available to both client and server; see Section 4.9.1 of {{QUIC-TLS}}.

 # Congestion Control {#congestion-control}